Coal Creek sewer upgrade

 Select the "Sign up here" button in the Contact us box to get updates, surveys, notices, and other information by email and/or text.
 You can unsubscribe anytime.

 King County Wastewater Treatment Division (WTD) will upgrade a regional sewer line that serves Bellevue and Newcastle.
 The existing pipeline was built between 1966 and 1991 in an area that looked different from today, with a smaller population.
 The pipeline is nearing its maximum capacity and needs to be upgraded to carry more wastewater and meet the growing needs of your community.

 Once installed, the new sewer pipe is designed to serve your community for another 50 years or more.

 Protecting the Coal Creek Natural Area

 The existing Coal Creek Trunk is approximately 2.5 miles long and primarily follows the banks of Coal Creek in the Coal Creek Natural Area between Newcastle and I-405.
-King County is evaluating options to move the pipe away from the Creek to protect this sensitive environmental area.
-The preferred route for the new sewer runs west of Coal Creek Parkway SE between I-405 and the parking lot at the Upper Coal Creek West Trail Trailhead.
+The new pipeline alignment will move the active pipeline away from Coal Creek offering better protection to this sensitive environmental area.

 The selected pipeline alignment also aims to decrease impacts to both the Natural Area and Coal Creek Parkway SE during construction.

 This map shows the project work areas and the construction methods King County’s contractor will use in each area.
 The contractor will install about 10,800 feet of pipe to build the new Coal Creek Trunk Sewer and re-establish connections to the City of Bellevue’s sewer collection system.